 - I used a teaspoon of honey for extra sweetness, but this can be omitted if you’re avoiding all sweeteners at the moment.

 - Arrowroot powder or flour is used to thicken the sauce.
 It can be omitted, or tapioca flour could also be used for this.

-- To prepare cauliflower rice, I finely diced half a head of cauliflower (you can use food processor for this) and then pan-fried it in a little coconut oil for a minute or two – literally to heat through.
-White rice is also fine, if you’re including it.
+- To prepare cauliflower rice, I finely diced half a head of cauliflower (you can use a food processor for this) and then pan-fried it in a little coconut oil for a minute or two – literally to heat through.
+White rice is also fine if you’re including it.